2 min reading Mon Aug 30 2021

 Of course, we all know that we need a perimeter firewall to protect our exposed services, and preferably a web application firewall as well in front of our web applications.
 And we even have vulnerability scanning enabled on our external IP range.
 Or do you?

 Do you know the full extent of what your company exposes on the Internet?
 As companies grow, so does their exposure on the Internet.
-New websites are launched, a new application, or customer facing web front end is launched.
-They onboard a cloud based application, hosted on a different continent.
+New websites are launched, a new application, or customer-facing web front end is launched.
+They onboard a cloud-based application, hosted on a different continent.
 The marketing department came up with some clever ideas to attract more traffic by starting online competitions or sponsorship deals.
-And before you know it, you no longer have visibility, let alone an idea on the risks, of your Internet exposure, or your so called digital footprint.
+And before you know it, you no longer have visibility, let alone an idea of the risks, of your Internet exposure, or your so-called digital footprint.

 Over time your digital footprint will be composed out of